The Western Michigan University Department of Geosciences maintains the following facilities to support research and education.

 Carbonate Sedimentology Laboratory

-The Carbonate Sedimentology Laboratory,directed by Dr. William Harrison, is located within the Michigan Geological Repository for research and Education.
-It comprises of high-end research materials and a student library.
+The Carbonate Sedimentology Laboratory, directed by Dr. William Harrison, is located within the Michigan Geological Repository for research and Education.
+This lab is comprised of high-end research materials and a student library.

 Earth Science Remote Sensing Laboratory